Dakota Johnson

-She has received various awards and nominations, including a People's Choice Award, and nominations for a BAFTA Award and two MTV Movie & TV Awards.
-She was also featured in Forbes 30 Under 30 list in 2016.

 Early life

-Dakota Mayi Johnson was born on October 4, 1989, at Brackenridge Hospital in Austin, Texas, to actors Don Johnson and Melanie Griffith.
+Dakota Mayi Johnson was born on October 4, 1989, in Austin, Texas, to actors Don Johnson and Melanie Griffith.
 Her father was shooting the film The Hot Spot (1990) in Texas when she was born.
-Her maternal grandparents are advertising executive and former child actor Peter Griffith and actress Tippi Hedren.
-She is a niece of actress Tracy Griffith and production designer Clay A. Griffith.
-Her former stepfather is Spanish actor Antonio Banderas.
-Johnson has six half-siblings: on her mother’s side, she has one half-brother, Alexander Bauer, and one half-sister, Stella Banderas; on her father’s side, she has three half-brothers—Jesse, Jasper, and Deacon—and one half-sister, Grace Johnson.
+Her maternal grandparents are advertising executive and former child actor Peter Griffith, and actress Tippi Hedren.
+She is a half-niece of actress Tracy Griffith and production designer Clay A. Griffith.
+Actor Antonio Banderas is her former stepfather.
+Johnson has a complex family as each of her parents had children by three different people.
+Her six half-siblings are: Jesse Johnson (b.
+1982), from her father's relationship with Patti D'Arbanville; Alexander Bauer (b.
+1985), from her mother's marriage to Steven Bauer; Stella Banderas (b.
+1996), from her mother's marriage to Antonio; Grace (b.
+1999), Jasper (b.
+2002), and Deacon Johnson (b.
+2006), from her father's marriage to Kelley Phleger.

-Because of her parents' acting work, Johnson spent much of her childhood in various locations with them on film sets and premieres, though she spent extended amounts of time in Aspen and Woody Creek, Colorado, where she worked during summers at the local market as a teenager.
-In Woody Creek, she was neighbors with Hunter S. Thompson, whom her father was longtime friends with, who would often come to their house in the early morning hours, announcing his presence by discharging a firearm.
+Owing to her parents' occupations, Johnson spent much of her childhood in their various filming locations and accompanying them to premieres, though she spent time in Aspen and Woody Creek, Colorado, where, in her teen years, she worked summers at the local market.
+In Woody Creek, she was neighbors with Hunter S. Thompson.
 She attended the Aspen Community School for a time.
 "I was so consistently unmoored and discombobulated, I didn't have an anchor anywhere," Johnson recalled.
 She attended the Santa Catalina School in Monterey, California, for her freshman year of high school before transferring to the private New Roads School in Santa Monica, California.

-Johnson became interested in modeling at age twelve after taking part in a photoshoot with other celebrities' children for Teen Vogue, and subsequently earned an income modeling while attending high school in Santa Monica.
-She has struggled with depression since around age fourteen and checked into rehabilitation.
-She also has had ADHD since childhood.
-Johnson was interested in acting as a child, spending significant time on film sets with her parents, but they discouraged her from pursuing the profession until she graduated from high school.
-After high school, she was turned down by Juilliard in New York City; her audition featured a cover of a Radiohead song.
+Johnson became interested in modeling at age 12 after participating in a photo shoot with other celebrities' children for Teen Vogue.
+She subsequently earned an income modeling while attending high school in Santa Monica.
+She has struggled with depression since around age 14 and checked into rehabilitation.
+Even as a child, Johnson was interested in acting, having spent significant time on film sets with her parents, but they discouraged her from pursuing the profession until she graduated high school.
+After reaching that milestone, she applied to Juilliard School, performing in her audition monologues by Shakespeare and Steve Martin, but was not accepted.